DragonSenses/Algorithms/LeetCode/103-binary-tree-zigzag-level-order-traversal/problem.md

 4. **BFS (Level Order)**:
    Visit nodes level by level, from top to bottom.
    **Order:** 5 → 3 → 7 → 2 → 4

+### Level Order Traversal (Breadth-First Search)

+The level order traversal processes the nodes level by level, from the root to the deepest level of the tree.
+Intuitively, in a recursive approach, we can break this problem down by associating each node with its respective depth (or level) and using that information to group nodes into levels.

+At each recursive step:
+1. We determine the "current level" of the node being processed.
+2. We add the node's value to a corresponding list for its level.
+3. We recursively process the left and right children of the node, passing along their respective levels (incrementing by 1 for each recursive call).